-Along with other work activities utilizing my knowledge and skills expertise, I am preparing the book manuscript “Leisure’s Race, Power and Place: The Recreation and Remembrance of African Americans in the California Dream” (working title) for publication with University of Nebraska Press.
+Along with other work activities utilizing my knowledge and skills expertise, I am preparing the book manuscript “Leisure’s Race, Power and Place: The Remembrance of African Americans in the California Dream” (working title) for publication with University of Nebraska Press.
 This study examines how African Americans pioneered leisure in American’s “frontier of leisure” through their attempts to create communities and business projects, in conjunction with the growing African American population of Southern California during the nation’s Jim Crow era.
 The places I examines illustrate a range of kinds of leisure production purposes and societal encounters.
 Through struggle over them, African Americans helped define the practice and meaning of leisure for the region and the nation, confronted the emergent power politics of leisure space, and set the stage for the sites as places for remembrance of invention and public contest.
 My research extends the narrative of the African American experience in American historical writings and memory of California, and the U.S. in general by expanding the examination of the struggle for leisure and public space for all Americans within long civil rights movement.

 I have participated in numerous public programs, including public history engagement programming, lectures, museum exhibitions, oral history interview research, the creation of commemorative monuments and documentary films.
 I was recently honored with the Santa Monica Conservancy’s rare and prestigious James G. Cameron Award for my many significant contributions to the understanding of African American history in Santa Monica and the southern California region.
 My work as a historian has recently been featured in articles on TheAfricanChannel.com and in the Los Angeles Times.